Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

-One way of probing DM particles is to search for SM particles produced by DM self annihilation.
-In this work, we focus on the Weakly Interacting Massive Particle (WIMP) scenario, which is accessible to astrophysical observations at the GeV--TeV scale~\citep{bertone2010particle,feng2010dark}.
-A particularly compelling aspect of WIMPs is their ability to explain the observed relic abundance of cold DM.
-If WIMPs were produced in thermal equilibrium in the early Universe and had a weak-scale interaction cross section, they would naturally yield the correct DM density--- a phenomenon often referred to as the ``WIMP miracle.''
+One way of probing DM particles is to search for SM particles produced by DM self-annihilation.
+In this work, we focus on Weakly Interacting Massive Particles (WIMPs), which are accessible to astrophysical observations at the GeV–TeV scale~\citep{bertone2010particle,feng2010dark}.
+Many simple thermal WIMP models in the GeV–TeV range are now strongly constrained by a combination of null results from direct, indirect, and collider searches~\citep{Bergstrom2018, arcadi2025waning}.
+However, high-mass WIMPs remain viable candidates, providing open targets for indirect searches in the multi-TeV range, which is the focus of this work \citep{PhysRevD.102.083533, HAMBYE2020135553, PhysRevLett.126.081802, PhysRevD.101.115029}.

 The Galactic Center (GC) is among the most promising targets for indirect DM detection due to the large DM density inferred from astrophysical observations~\citep{CESARINI2004267}.
 This region is expected to produce high gamma-ray fluxes from DM annihilation, making it a prime candidate for probing DM signals.
-Notably, an excess of GeV gamma rays observed by \textit{Fermi}-LAT from the GC has been interpreted as a potential hint of DM annihilation~\citep{DAYLAN20161,PhysRevLett.123.241101,murgia2020fermi}, though other explanations such as millisecond pulsars also remain viable~\citep{PhysRevLett.116.051102,bartels2018fermi,murgia2020fermi}.
-These results further motivate the need to understand the GC emission at higher energies and testing scenarios of beyond SM physics.
+Notably, an excess of GeV gamma rays observed by \textit{Fermi}-LAT from the GC has been interpreted by some as a potential signature of DM annihilation~\citep{DAYLAN20161,PhysRevLett.123.241101,murgia2020fermi}, though other explanations such as millisecond pulsars cannot be ruled out~\citep{PhysRevLett.116.051102,bartels2018fermi,murgia2020fermi} These results further motivate the need to understand the GC emission at higher energies and testing scenarios of beyond SM physics.
 Previous searches for WIMP annihilation signatures in the GC and Galactic Halo have set constraints on the velocity-weighted cross section of DM particles with masses below 100~TeV~\citep{abdalla2022search,albert2023optimized,PhysRevD.108.102004,abazajian2020strong}.

 One of the main challenges for searches in this region is the complex astrophysical background, which includes emission from known gamma-ray sources, unresolved sources indistinguishable from the Galactic diffuse emission, and diffuse emission associated with the GC PeVatron~\citep{Albert_2024,hess2016acceleration}.
 However, instruments with sensitivities to gamma rays above 100 TeV are particularly powerful, since the Klein–Nishina suppression of inverse Compton scattering reduces leptonic background contributions and enhances sensitivity to potential DM signals~\citep{klein1928scattering}.